 Immigration and Inclusion Research Group

-Led by Professor Edwina Pio, New Zealand’s first Professor of Diversity, the group is devoted to the promotion of a richer and more sophisticated understanding of immigration and work.
+Led by Professor Edwina Pio, University Director of Diversity, the group is devoted to the promotion of a richer and more sophisticated understanding of immigration and work.
 Through building a corpus of multidisciplinary research, this group will focus on how immigrants, including refugees, navigate the world of work, religious diversity in the workplace, immigrant entrepreneurship and the impact of immigration norms on diasporas.

 Group members work innovatively through pragmatic, thoughtful and authoritative research.
 The theoretical lenses of diversity and inclusion, critical management studies, and positive organisational scholarship will be emphasised.